FetaFix: Automatic Fault Localization and Repair of Deep Learning Model Conversions: Experiments

-We evaluate the following research questions in our experiments: \begin{description} \item[RQ1:] How effective is \tool\ at localizing faults in the 15 erroneous model conversions? \item[RQ2:] How effective is \tool\ at repairing the faults in the 15 erroneous model conversions?
+We evaluate the following research questions in our experiments: \begin{description} \item[RQ1:] How effective is \tool\ at localizing faults in the $15$ erroneous model conversions? \item[RQ2:] How effective is \tool\ at repairing the faults in the $15$ erroneous model conversions?
 We evaluate which of the repair strategies are used most frequently in model fixes. \end{description}

-We run our experiments on two devices, an Intel-based server featuring an \texttt{Nvidia Tesla K40c (GK11BGL) GPU}, and a Laptop featuring an \texttt{Intel(R) GEN9 HD Graphics NEO}.
+To check the robustness of \tool\ with respect to devices, we ran our experiments on two devices of varying capabilities, an Intel-based server featuring a high-end \texttt{Nvidia Tesla K40c (GK11BGL) GPU}, and a Laptop featuring a low-end \texttt{Intel(R) GEN9 HD Graphics NEO}.
+Our experiment results remained the same on both devices.